cilium/cilium/Documentation/community.rst

 ====================== ===================================== ============= ================================================================================
 SIG                    Meeting                               Slack         Description
 ====================== ===================================== ============= ================================================================================
-Datapath               Thursdays, 08:00 PT                   #sig-datapath Owner of all eBPF- and Linux-kernel-related datapath code.
+Datapath               Thursdays, 08:00 PT                   #sig-datapath Development discussions for Linux and eBPF code used in Cilium.
-Documentation          None                                  #sig-docs     All documentation related discussions Envoy                  On demand                             #sig-envoy    Envoy, Istio and maintenance of all L7 protocol parsers.
+Documentation          None                                  #sig-docs     Documentation, Helm references, and translations.
+Envoy                  On demand                             #sig-envoy    Envoy, Istio and maintenance of all L7 protocol parsers.
-Hubble                 During community meeting              #sig-hubble   Owner of all Hubble-related code: Server, UI, CLI and Relay.
+Hubble                 During community meeting              #sig-hubble   All Hubble-related code: Server, UI, CLI and Relay.
-Policy                 None                                  #sig-policy   All topics related to policy.
-The SIG is responsible for all security relevant APIs and the enforcement logic.
+Policy                 None                                  #sig-policy   Network policy and enforcement.
-Release Management     None                                  #launchpad    Responsible for the release management and backport process.
+Release Management     None                                  #launchpad    Release management and backport coordination.
 ====================== ===================================== ============= ================================================================================

 How to create a SIG